Work For Hire

 Intellectual Property Audit

-In order to protect the copyright in the various works that might be created by a small business, nonprofit, or even an independent artist, our copyright attorneys help our clients to understand copyright law, the benefits of registering your copyrights, the process, and how to enforce your rights against copyright infringement.
+In order to protect the copyright in the various works that might be created by a business, nonprofit, or even an independent artist, our copyright attorneys help our clients to understand copyright law, the benefits of registering your copyrights, the process, and how to enforce your rights against copyright infringement.

 What is the copyright registration process?

 First, the appropriate application is submitted through the electronic Copyright System (eCO).
 There are several different applications depending on the type of copyright we are registering:

 In addition, there are several options for registering a group of works, so that copyright registration fees don’t quickly spiral out of control.
 These include:

 Finally, we will need to submit a copy of the work that is being registered to the Copyright Office.
 For most works, this can be done electronically, but certain types of works have special requirements.

 Technically, your copyright exists from the moment your work is created and fixed in some tangible form.
 But registration confers a number of important benefits, especially, the right to sue for copyright infringement.
 If we don't register your copyright, then we won’t be able to enforce your rights!
 And registration has the added benefit of making you eligible for statutory damages and attorney’s fees.

 How much will it cost to register a copyright?

 Copyright office fees vary depending on the type of work being registered, the number of authors, whether the work is a work made for hire, whether the application is submitted electronically, and whether the application is for a group of works.
 With that said, our copyright attorneys work on a flat fee basis so that our business and nonprofit clients can budget for their legal needs.